-- Create some questions that make it easy for customers to answer with specifics (multi-choice, most or least important, order of importance are helpful when creating surveys).
+- Create some questions that make it easy for customers to answer with specifics (multi-choice, most or least important, and order of importance are helpful when creating surveys).

 - Decide how you are going to record the information to be able to compare like with like.